-The GEDSI Coordinator will coordinate implementation of the GEDSI Strategy and will build the individual and institutional capacity within DE Africa to deliver on GEDSI priorities into the future.
-The GEDSI Adviser will have expertise in relevant gender, diversity and social inclusion issues in African contexts and will draw on additional external expertise where required.
+The Diversity and Inclusion Coordinator will coordinate implementation of the Diversity and Inclusion Strategy and will build the individual and institutional capacity within DE Africa to deliver on gender equality, diversity and social inclusion priorities into the future.
+The Diversity and Inclusion Adviser will have expertise in relevant gender, diversity and social inclusion issues in African contexts and will draw on additional external expertise where required.
 Key responsibilities include:

-- > Delivering training for staff and partners, with external input as required. - Coordinating input of GEDSI activities into the DE Africa Annual Plan in consultation with DE Africa staff and stakeholders, and support the Managing Director to lead implementation, monitoring and reporting on these activities. - > Providing advice across DE Africa's operational teams on incorporating GEDSI considerations into policies, planning and activities - > Supporting DE Africa's governing bodies to consider and address GEDSI-related issues including through analysis and briefings - Identifying potential new partners and supporting engagement with partners
+- Delivering training for staff and partners, with external input as required. - Coordinating input of diversity and inclusion activities into the DE Africa Annual Plan in consultation with DE Africa staff and stakeholders, and supporting the Managing Director to lead implementation, monitoring and reporting on these activities. - Providing advice across DE Africa's operational teams on incorporating diversity-related considerations into policies, planning and activities. - Supporting DE Africa's governing bodies to consider and address diversity-related issues including through analysis and briefings. - Identifying potential new partners and supporting engagement with partners.